-GDC supports physician-led Action Centers in Brazil, Colombia, Ghana, Mexico, and South Africa.
+GDC supports physician-led Partner Organizations in Brazil, Colombia, Ghana, Ireland, Kenya, Mexico, and South Africa.
 The Coordinating Team works from the United States and Malaysia.

 GDC offers physicians the strategies and structure that they need to support reproductive health and rights.
 Together, these physicians form GDC’s global network of members, and subscribe to the GDC Charter.

 Global Doctors for Choice’s work is rights based, aligned with the international human rights framework, and focuses on sexual and reproductive health, while respecting the dignity and the autonomy of the health decisions of all people.
 All members subscribe to the following articles of the Charter:

 - Global Doctors for Choice is a global network of member physicians whose overarching goal is to improve reproductive health outcomes and to enhance women’s autonomy to control their reproductive lives.

 - Global Doctors for Choice is committed to promoting exchange, support and collaboration among physicians around the world, so that they can actively work towards ensuring that all people have access to comprehensive reproductive health care, with respect for autonomy and the information and freedom of choice to make their own reproductive health decisions.